 17. And while you're there, sample cheese from the Bruny Island Cheese and Beer Co.

-While you’re on the island you should try some cheese, sip a beer or grab a coffee from the Bruny Island Cheese and Beer Co.
-The cheese is incredible
+While you're on the island you should try some cheese, sip a beer or grab a coffee from the Bruny Island Cheese and Beer Co.
+The cheese here is incredible -- worth the trip on its own!

 18. Fish and chips at the wharf